Does email marketing work? If you manage to use the right email marketing tips, the answer is a resounding yes.

 Being a business, you should understand the importance of adding a personal touch to your email marketing as it has a direct impact on the number of conversions you get.

 Tip #5: Make the Most of Your Subject Line

 Our list of email marketing tips would not be complete without talking about the subject line.
 Look at it as the main, opening headline of your email.
 Which is why it needs to be transparent and not shady or gimmicky.
 The more straightforward you are with it, the better.
-Because your ultimate aim is not only get your emails opened once, but build a trusting relationship so your subscribers open your emails again and again.
+Because your ultimate aim is not only to get your emails opened once, but to build a trusting relationship so your subscribers open your emails again and again.